Probing Three-Dimensional Magnetic Fields: IV -- Synchrotron Polarization Derivative and Vision Transformer: Results

 Fig.~\ref{fig:3D_sub13} shows a comparative visualization between the actual 3D magnetic fields derived from simulations and those predicted by the trained ViT model.
 The 3D magnetic field segment in Fig.~\ref{fig:3D_sub13} is constructed from $\psi$ and $\gamma$, with a superimposed color representation indicating $M_A$.
 The simulation has a global $M_A=0.79$ and $M_s=0.61$ but $\gamma$ is varying along the LOS.
 SPD maps at frequencies of 310, 280, and 250 MHz provide insights into the magnetic field structures at distances between [0.49$L_{\rm inj}$, 0.60$L_{\rm inj}$], [0.39$L_{\rm inj}$, 0.49$L_{\rm inj}$], and [0.30$L_{\rm inj}$, 0.39$L_{\rm inj}$], respectively, along the LOS.
 This enables the reconstruction of the 3D magnetic fields' 3D spatial distribution.

 A comparison with the actual magnetic field parameters within the simulation—global $M_A=0.79$ and $M_s=0.61$—reveals a general alignment between the orientations of the ViT-estimates and the actual 3D magnetic fields.
 Although $\gamma$ is varying, the ViT is able to capture the changes and recover the magnetic fields' variation along the LOS.
-Furthermore, the actual local sub-field $M_{A,\lambda_1}^{\rm sub}$ is calculated using small-scale local velocity dispersions specific to sub-fields between $L_{\lambda_1}$ and $L_{\lambda_2}$ along the LOS, resulting in values that are smaller than the global $M_A$.
-Among our examinations, the median values of ViT-estimated $M_A$ are 0.1 to 0.2 smaller than the actual measurements, indicating a underestimation by the ViT model.
+Furthermore, the actual local sub-field $M_{A,\lambda_1}^{\rm sub}$ is calculated using small-scale local velocity dispersions specific to sub-fields between $L^{\lambda_1}_{\rm eff}$ and $L^{\lambda_2}_{\rm eff}$ along the LOS, resulting in values that are smaller than the global $M_A$.
+Among our examinations, the median values of ViT-estimated $M_A$ are 0.1 to 0.2 smaller than the actual measurements, indicating an underestimation by the ViT model.
 Especially, when local $M_A$ variation is significant, the ViT-estimated local $M_A$ could be more significantly underestimated.
+It means the local cell-level ViT-estimate may not well recover the real values.